DuarteVDG/aw-project/micro-frontends/User.md

 - Implement the ability for users to save products and view their saved items.

 ## Consequences and Implications
-- **Positive:** Enhances user security by managing authentication and authorization securely.
-Simplifies user experience by providing easy-to-use interfaces for login, registration, and password recovery.
-Provides personalized experience through profile management and saved products features.
-Improves user engagement and retention by allowing customization of account settings and easy navigation.
+- **Positive:** Enhances user security by managing authentication and authorization securely, whilst enhancing user experience by providing easy-to-use interfaces for login, registration, and password recovery, as well as personalized experience through profile management and saved products features.
-- **Negative:** Potential downtime or issues with authentication could disrupt user access to the application and/or lead to security vulnerabilities within the application.Thus, may require intensive testing and maintenance efforts.
+- **Negative:** Potential downtime or issues with authentication could disrupt user access to the application and/or lead to security vulnerabilities within the application.
+Thus, may require intensive testing and maintenance efforts.

 ## Views
 <div>